-Perfect homemade cinnamon rolls without using a bread machine.
+Perfect homemade dairy and egg free, vegan cinnamon rolls without a bread machine.

 Figuring out the tastiest cinnamon roll recipe for my pastry-loving husband,

 as well as the EASIEST recipe for this kitchen minimalist…

 has been a task over the years.

 But I think we finally hit the sweet spot with our cinnamon roll pursuits.

 At one point, I mastered bread machine cinnamon rolls.

 However, I was really motivated to make better use of my beautiful, counter top Kitchen Aid Mixer (affiliate).

 I’m happy to report that making cinnamon rolls in my Kitchen Aid turns out magnificently.